Ever wondered how to prevent specific pages or posts from appearing in areas of your site like your sitemap?

 (WP Dashboard – All Pages)

-The unique “page or post ID” value is displayed in the status bar of your browser window.
-In the image below, the ID is 5575 …
+The unique “ID” value is displayed in the status bar of your web browser.
+In the example below, the ID is 5575 …

 Record the ID of the post or page.

-Practical Uses For Page/Post IDs
+Practical Applications For Page/Post ID

-Most site map plugins include fields that let you specify the IDs of excluded items (e.g. categories, pages, etc.) …
+Site map plugins typically include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Preventing pages and posts from showing in an XML sitemap|sidebar)
+(Prevent pages and posts from appearing in your XML sitemap|sidebar)

 Plugins – Page IDs